St. Anthony Hall: Other historic clubs

 Known as the St. Andrews Club, the alumni group in Detroit, Michigan, started meeting annually in 1883.
 The St. Anthony Club in Philadelphia was established sometime before 1888 when moved into a new building with the undergraduate chapter.
 There was also a St. Anthony Club in Rochester, New York before 1890.
 The St. Anthony Club in Boston was established before 1898 and shared a building in Beacon Hill with the undergraduate chapter at MIT.
 The St. Anthony Club of the Northwest was organized in 1890 after having semi-annual dinner gatherings.
 In 1904, the St. Anthony Club of Bar Harbor, Maine gathered for its annual dinner.
 There was also a St. Anthony Club of Bermuda.

 Modern clubs

 Known modern alumni social groups include the Paris St. Anthony Hall Association, the St. Anthony Association of New Jersey, the St. Anthony Association of Nova Scotia, the St. Anthony Association of Rhode Island, the St. Anthony Association of Southern Arizona, the St. Anthony Association of Washington, D.C., and the St. Anthony Club of Philadelphia.

+Notable members

+As 2025, St. Anthony Hall has 530 undergraduate members and more than 9,800 living members in nearly 100 countries.
+Some notable members include Nobel Prize in Physics recipient Andrea M. Ghez; Jonathan Yardley, Pulitzer Prize winning book critic with the Washington Post; Charles Kuralt, journalist who received winner of twelve Emmy Awards and two Peabody Awards; Charles Edison; Governor of New Jersey and U.S. Secretary of the Navy; Alex Gibney, Oscar and Emmy winning film director and producer; Jeff MacNelly, three-time Pulitzer Prize–winning editorial cartoonist and creator of the comic strip Shoe; George Herbert Walker IV, managing director of Lehman Brothers; and John Cromwell Bell Jr., chief justice of the Supreme Court of Pennsylvania and Governor of Pennsylvania.